Contraction centers in families of hyperkahler manifolds: Applications of Thom-Mather-Verdier theory to the families of MBM loci

+Whitney \cite{W} introduced stratifications of analytic varieties by singularity type.
+Recall that a stratification of $Y$ is a finite filtration by closed subsets $Z_i$ of dimension $i$ such that each difference $Z_i-Z_{i-1}$ is a manifold, in general non-connected; the strata are its connected components.
+To use stratifications in practice, one needs some ```glueing conditions'' of technical nature, the so-called Whitney's A and B conditions, or Verdier W condition (these are equivalent in the complex analytic case).
+A Whitney stratification is a locally finite stratification satisfying those conditions.
+Verdier (\cite{Ver}, Th\'eor\`eme 2.2) proved that a complex analytic space, countable at infinity, admits a Whitney stratification by complex analytic strata, and moreover such that a given closed analytic subset is a union of strata.

+Thom-Mather theory uses stratifications to prove the stratified differentiable local triviality of a family over an open subset of the base, for example via the following {\bf first isotopy lemma} (see \cite{_Mather:stability_} for a detailed but accessible account).

 \lemma (\cite{_Mather:stability_}, Proposition 11.1) Let $f: Y\to B$ be a smooth mapping of smooth manifolds and $W$ a closed subset of $Y$ admitting Whitney stratification, such that $f:W\to B$ is proper.
-If the restriction of $f$ to each stratum of $W$ is a submersion then $W$ is locally trivial over $B$.
+If the restriction of $f$ to each stratum of $W$ is a submersion, then $W$ is locally trivial over $B$ (topologically and stratified differentiably).

-The idea is that $W$ acquires a structure of a stratified set so that $f$ is a ``controlled submersion'', meaning that one can mimick Ehresmann's construction of diffeomorphism between the fibers of a smooth, proper submersion in this setting.

-In our situation, we can clearly stratify $U$ by complex analytic subsets and choose a stratification of ${\cal Z}_U$ in such a way that the condition of the lemma is satisfied above the strata.
-We obtain that the family ${\cal Z}_U$ is locally trivial over a complement to a (lower-dimensional) analytic subset in $\Teich_z^{\min}$, over a complement to an analytic subset in that analytic subset, etc.

-This (and more) is of course also clear from our Section 6, but Section 6 does not give any information on the families ${\cal B}$ and ${\cal J}$.
-These families are not quite within the situation of the first Whitney's lemma either since are not naturally embedded in other families smooth over $\Teich_z^{\min}$.
-But families of singular varieties too can be Whitney stratified to expose their topological triviality over a complement to an analytic subset (see e.g. \cite{Ver}, Th\'eor\`eme 4.14, Remarque 4.15, Corollaire 5.1), and the arguments adapt to embeddings of such families.
-We conclude that that ${\cal X}\times_{\Teich_z^{\min}}{\cal B}$ is topologically trivial over a complement to an analytic subset in $U$, with trivialization preserving ${\cal J}$.
+In the situation of this lemma, one says that $f$ is a ``controlled submersion'', or ``transverse to the stratification''.
+Verdier (\cite{Ver}, Th\'eor\`eme 3.3) proves a very general result to the effect that a proper morphism of complex analytic spaces $f:X\to Y$ is transverse to a stratification of the source over the complement to a closed analytic subset (more generally, if $f$ is proper in restriction to a closed subset $A$ with a stratification, then $f$ is transverse to the stratification over a dense open subset of $f(A)$).

+The first isotopy lemma holds for a morphism of complex analytic spaces $f:X\to Y$, with non-singular $Y$, proper over a stratified closed subset $W$.
+Th\'eor\`eme 4.14 of \cite{Ver} is then an analogue of the first isotopy lemma and implies local topological and stratified differentiable triviality of a proper morphism of complex spaces over a complement to a closed analytic subset (\cite{Ver}, Corollaire 5.1, formulated as an example of what one obtains in the algebraic case, but the proof remains valid with the properness hypothesis in the analytic case).